dev4press/coreactivity/readme.txt

 * New: `MaxMind GeoLite2` support for weekly downloading of Lite database
 * New: option to hide the `Object` column from the Logs
 * New: plugin dashboard widget for the GEO Location information
+* New: component `DebugPress` expanded with two new events
 * New: logs panel option to filter by country based on geolocation
 * New: logs panel popup dialog with overview of all event data split in tabs
 * Edit: changes in the order for some columns on the log panel